OpenMDAO/OpenMDAO/openmdao/docs/features/experimental/simul_coloring_fd_cs.rst

 to get significant efficiency gains.

-Setting up a problem to use simultaneous coloring of approximated derivatives requires a call to the :code:`set_approx_coloring`.
+Setting up a problem to use simultaneous coloring of approximated derivatives requires a call to the :code:`set_approx_coloring` function.
 For example, the code below sets up coloring for partial derivatives of outputs of `comp` with respect to inputs of `comp` starting with 'x'.
 Let's assume here that :code:`MyComp` is an :code:`ExplicitComponent`.
 If it were an :code:`ImplicitComponent`, then the wildcard pattern 'x*' would be applied to all inputs *and*